Land Central Station

 How It Works

-council property data is synchronised to a central web platform
+property and address data is synchronised from each council's property system to a central web platform

 the platform automatically processes and compiles the data into a single uniform property dataset

-DELWP and other approved authorities can pull data from the combined resource on demand in the format of their choosing (complete extract, diffs, M1s, PIQAs, filtered extracts, audits, discrepancy reports, etc)
+DEECA and other approved authorities can access data from the combined resource on demand in the format of their choosing (complete extract, diffs, M1s, PIQAs, filtered extracts, audits, discrepancy reports, etc)

-With DELWP having complete access to the combined authoritative property information from the councils, they have all the information they need to update Vicmap.
+With DEECA having complete access to the combined authoritative property information from every council, they have all the information they need to update Vicmap.

 The system comprises: